ManuelPeinado/RefreshActionItem/README.md

 Finally, when the background task is complete restore the action item to its original state:

-    mRefreshActionItem.setDisplayMode(RefreshActionItem.BUTTON);
+    mRefreshActionItem.showProgress(false);

 ### Progress bar styles

-By the default the action item shows the amount of progress using a wheel (some  might call it a doughnut).
-There is an addition style, the "pie", which you can activate by calling <tt>setProgressBarStyle(RefreshActionItem.PIE</tt> on your action item.
+By the default the action item shows the amount of progress using a wheel (or doughnut if you prefer).
+There is an additional style, the "pie", which you can activate by calling <tt>setProgressBarStyle(RefreshActionItem.PIE</tt> on your action item.

-If the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
+Also, if the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
 To achieve this just call <tt>setProgressBarStyle(RefreshActionItem.INDETERMINATE)</tt> on your action item.

+Progress bar styles can also be specified using XML themes (see the *Customization* section below).

 ### Badges